A good rooster is like gold – seriously.

-If the rooster is just “charging,” (meaning the rush at you but don’t make contact or attack in any other way) I personally don’t worry about it too much.
+If the rooster is just “charging,” (meaning he rushes at you but doesn’t make contact or attack in any other way) I personally don’t worry about it too much.

-Your rooster is trying to establish dominance and take care of his flock – he’s doing his job (obnoxiously, but he’s doing it).
+Your rooster is trying to establish dominance, take care of his flock, and protect his territory – he’s doing his job (obnoxiously, but he’s doing it).

-If you establish that you’re the boss (I chase them away), after time the charging should dissipate.
+If you establish that you’re the boss with your males (I chase them away), the charging should dissipate after some time.

 We have a rooster that will charge and occasionally “flog” (when they fly up on you without actually doing damage).
 The rooster is young, and “feeling his oats.”

-When it happens, he’s immediately corrected and chased away, and the problem is going away.
+When it happens, he’s immediately corrected and chased away, and the problem goes away.